-It not only heals and protects your nerve cells, but it also stimulates the growth of new ones in both the brain and the nervous system.
+NGF not only heals and protects nerve cells, but it also stimulates the growth of new ones in both the brain and the nervous system.

-Unfortunately, NGF is a large molecule that can’t pass through the brain’s protective barrier which limits its medicinal potential.
+Unfortunately, NGF is a large molecule that can’t pass through the brain’s protective barrier.

-But hericenones and erinacines are smaller compounds that easily cross the blood-brain barrier, allowing them to increase the level of NGF in the brain.
+But hericenones and erinacines are smaller compounds that easily cross the blood-brain barrier, allowing them to boost the level of NGF inside the brain.

 Lion’s mane also helps to rebuild myelin, a protective coating surrounding nerve fibers that acts as the nervous system’s insulation.

-There is currently no cure for these demyelinating diseases, but compounds that stimulate NGF such as those found in lion’s mane mushroom may be a key to such treatment.
-(28)
+There is currently no cure for these demyelinating diseases, but compounds that stimulate NGF, such as those found in lion’s mane mushroom, may be a key to such treatment.